 Is your core workout too repetitive?
 Crunches, crunches, and more crunches.
 Crunches seem to be everyone's go-to work out for a toned core.
 Anything too repetitive can get boring very fast.
 Getting in a good core workout to get that strong core doesn’t have to just involve crunches anymore.

 The wheel can be used as an unstable surface.
-It will make the muscles fire quicker and engage more muscles.
+It will make the muscles fire quicker and will engage more muscles.

 Try using your wheel at home for a good core workout!
-Use the Plexus Wheel to strengthen your core and relieve your back pain.
+Use the Chirp Wheel to strengthen your core and relieve your back pain.
 There are several how-to guides on our website and we have multiple videos as well.